argoproj-labs/argocd-operator/docs/reference/argocd.md

 Resources | [Empty] | The container compute resources.
 MountSAToken | false | Whether the ServiceAccount token should be mounted to the repo-server pod.
 ServiceAccount | "" | The name of the ServiceAccount to use with the repo-server pod.
+StrictTLS | false | Whether to enforce strict TLS checking on all components when communicating with repo server AutoTLS | "" | Provider to use for setting up TLS the repo-server's gRPC TLS certificate (one of: `openshift`).
+Currently only available for OpenShift.

 ### Repo Example